- Published on

 docker compose -f colpali/docker-compose.yml up -d api-cpu # or api-gpu

-# 3) Start backend services (and optional frontend)
+# 3) Start all services

 docker compose up -d